Updated: August 29th, 2014

 They can can be blurred, stain glass filter applied, distorted, lens flare, oil paint, camera raw filter etc; either as a layer or as a selection (path) and as a fill.
 The layer needs to be rasterized before it can be blurred (sharpened isn't perhaps as useful for a vector) or a better solution now is to use the presets as a smart object (convert via the layer menu) and use with the filters as smart filters.
 Smart filters order can be moved up and down, the settings can be changed, the smart filters can also be duplicated as well as removed or disabled.

 Use them to create a edges / masks.
 Use the design combined with pathfinder and subtract or add to the preset to create an edge.

 You can use the presets in animation in PS.
 Add designs, transform, apply effects etc and apply them across new layers.
 Go to the animation palette and use the 'create from layers' command to create a basic animated film from a set of presets.
 Export to GIF or even SWF or a movie format.
 Personally, the animation features in PS is a little clunky and it is probably better to export the designs and use them in Adobe After Effects

 Cookie cutter tool / scrapbooking

 1) from Iryne Cummins (of Pixlwrks Studio): "I LOVE YOUR STUFF!!!
-I have the craziest uses for all of this -- I'm a jewelry Designer, and using the shapes, layers and strokes to design jewelry has been phenomenal!
-I going to write to Photoshop User and tell everyone to your stuff "
+I have the craziest uses for all of this -- I'm a jewelry Designer, and using the layers and strokes to design jewelry has been phenomenal!
+I going to write to PS User and tell everyone to your stuff "